The Stand (1994 miniseries): Plot

-On June 13, at a top-secret government laboratory in rural California, a weaponized version of influenza, called Project Blue, is accidentally released.
+On June 13, at a top-secret government laboratory in Northern California, a weaponized version of influenza, called Project Blue, is accidentally released.
 A U.S. Army soldier, Charlie Campion, escapes the lab and flees across the country with his wife and daughter, unintentionally spreading the virus.
 On June 17, Campion crashes his car into a gas station in Arnette, Texas, where Stu Redman and some friends are gathered.
 With his wife and child already dead from the superflu, Campion warns Redman that he had been pursued by a "Dark Man" before he succumbs to the virus as well.
 The next day, the U.S. military arrives to quarantine the town on orders from General Starkey, commander of Project Blue.

 The townspeople are taken to a CDC facility in Stovington, Vermont.
 All but Stu succumb to the superflu, called "Captain Trips" by the populace, which kills 99.4% of the world's population in two weeks.
 The scattered survivors include would-be rock star Larry Underwood, deaf mute Nick Andros, Frannie Goldsmith and her unborn child, her teenaged neighbor Harold Lauder, imprisoned criminal Lloyd Henreid, and "Trashcan Man", a mentally ill arsonist and scavenger.
 The survivors begin having visions, either from kindly Mother Abagail, or from the demonic "Dark Man" Randall Flagg.
 The dreams counsel the survivors to either travel to Nebraska to meet Abagail, or to Las Vegas to join Flagg.

 Lloyd is freed from prison by Flagg in exchange for becoming his second in command.
 Trashcan Man destroys fuel tanks across the Midwest and is directed to Las Vegas by Flagg.
 Larry escapes New York City with a mysterious virginal woman named Nadine Cross.
 Despite their mutual attraction, Nadine is unable to consummate a relationship with Larry because of her visions of Flagg, who commands her to join him; she leaves Larry to travel on her own.
-Larry then meets a school teacher named Lucy, and a traumatized boy she calls Joe, outside Des Moines, Iowa, which has burned to the ground.
+Larry then meets a school teacher named Lucy Swann, and a traumatized boy she calls Joe, outside Des Moines, Iowa, which has burned to the ground.
 After escaping the CDC facility, Stu gathers a group of survivors, including Frannie, Harold, and former college professor Glen Bateman.
 They are joined by various other immune survivors.